stashed/stash/docs/guides/minio_server.md

 Minio is an open source object storage server compatible with Amazon S3 cloud storage service.
 You can deploy Minio server in docker container locally, in a kubernetes cluster, Microsoft Azure, GCP etc. You can find a guide for Minio server [here](https://docs.minio.io/).

-This tutorial will show you how to deploy Minio Server in kubernetes cluster with a self-signed certificate.
+This tutorial will show you how to deploy Minio Server in Kubernetes cluster with a self-signed certificate.

 ## Prerequisites